yong1le/portfolio/data/municipal-property-assessment-corporation/debugging-local-docker-services.md

 This method allowed us to run a debugger on any of our services whenever we needed.
 Since the service would always be ready to connect to a debugger, we did not need to restart any of the services when debugging them.
-This proved to be a very helpful feature, as our system is large and complication, the debugger has made it much simpler to follow the execution flow of many operations in later development.
+This proved to be a very helpful feature, as our system is large and complicated, the debugger has made it much simpler to follow the execution flow of many operations in later development.

 ---

-If I were given another chance at this artifact, I would choose to also look for performance optimizations in this workflow.
-Although the overhead is usually negligible, there were some occasions where much of my machine's CPU was taken up by the debugger.
+If I were to work on this artifact again, I would choose to look for performance optimizations in this workflow.
+Although the overhead is usually negligible, there were some occasions where much of the CPU on my machine was taken up by the debugger.
 While developing this artifact, I learned the importance of complying to industry standards and common patterns.
 Although niche solutions may seem to